-The sample was sent by courier to EMS Laboratories Incorporated (EMS) located in California, United States of America.
-Analysis of the sample was performed by EMS using Polarised Light Microscopy.
+The samples were sent by courier to EMS Laboratories Incorporated (EMS) in California, United States of America.
+Analysis of the samples was performed by EMS using Polarised Light Microscopy.

 According to EMS the analysis method is a semi-quantitative procedure with a detection limit between 0.1-1% by surface area of the bulk sample, depending on the size of the asbestos fibres, sampling method and sample matrix.

+Only a limited number of samples were collected due to the wide scope of the survey, which included all residential and public buildings on the island.
 The collection of samples was based on the aforementioned considerations but also with the project scope in mind.
 Where similar building materials were encountered at numerous sites, a single sample was considered sufficient for use in drawing conclusions.
 Also, where a large amount of PACM was identified at a single site, one sample of each main material identified was considered sufficient for this stage of the assessment.

-The results for the sample is discussed in Section 3.3, and copies of the laboratory report are given in Appendix 4 of this report.
+The results for these samples are discussed in Section 5.0, and copies of the laboratory reports are given in Appendix 3 of this report.